Unifying abstract inexact convergence theorems and block coordinate variable metric iPiano

 \section{Abstract}

-An abstract convergence theorem for a class of descent method that explicitly models relative errors is proved.
-The convergence theorem generalizes and unifies several recent abstract convergence theorems, and is applicable to possibly non-smooth and non-convex lower semi-continuous functions that satisfy the \KL inequality, which comprises a huge class of problems.
-The descent property is measured with respect to a function that is allowed to change along the iterations, which makes block coordinate and variable metric methods amenable to the abstract convergence theorem.
-As a particularly algorithm, the convergence of a block coordinate variable metric version of iPiano (an inertial forward--backward splitting algorithm) is proved.
-The newly introduced algorithms perform favorable on an inpainting problem with a Mumford--Shah-like regularization from image processing.
+An abstract convergence theorem for a class of generalized descent methods that explicitly models relative errors is proved.
+The convergence theorem generalizes and unifies several recent abstract convergence theorems.
+It is applicable to possibly non-smooth and non-convex lower semi-continuous functions that satisfy the \KL (KL) inequality, which comprises a huge class of problems.
+Most of the recent algorithms that explicitly prove convergence using the KL inequality can cast into the abstract framework in this paper and, therefore, the generated sequence converges to a stationary point of the objective function.
+Additional flexibility compared to related approaches is gained by a descent property that is formulated with respect to a function that is allowed to change along the iterations, a generic distance measure, and an explicit/implicit relative error condition with respect to finite linear combinations of distance terms.

+As an application of the gained flexibility, the convergence of a block coordinate variable metric version of iPiano (an inertial forward--backward splitting algorithm) is proved, which performs favorably on an inpainting problem with a Mumford--Shah-like regularization from image processing.

 \makekeywords